- This Migration Guide provides the procedures for migrating file shares from File Servers to Dropbox.

 - Create the new Dropbox user accounts.
 Follow the instructions in the Invite your Team article from Dropbox.

-Upload Files to Azure (Note: These steps are performed from the file server, or the computer joined to the domain, when logged in with domain admin account, with local admin rights to the machine.)
+Note: These steps are performed from the file server, or the computer joined to the domain, when logged in with domain admin account, with local admin rights to the machine.

 - Set the file shares to read-only access by user, and inform each user that a migration is occurring, and that these file shares are now read-only.
 This will prevent the user from adding any files to the file shares during the migration.
-KB005479
+Read the How do I restrict users to read-only access to their Home Directories? article for more information.

 - If you are performing these steps from a domain-joined computer, a network drive needs to be mapped from the domain-joined computer to the file server, and the rootpath needs to match this drive letter, followed by the directory path, e.g., "x:\home directories" (if there are spaces in the path, you need to enclose the path with quotes) or x:\homedir.